kitschpatrol/yanki-connect/readme.md

 ## Contributing

-[Issues](https://github.com/kitschpatrol/yanki-connect/issues) and pull requests are welcome.
+[Issues](https://github.com/kitschpatrol/yanki-connect/issues) are welcome and appreciated.

+Please open an issue to discuss changes before submitting a pull request.
+Unsolicited PRs (especially AI-generated ones) are unlikely to be merged.

+This repository uses [@kitschpatrol/shared-config](https://github.com/kitschpatrol/shared-config) (via its `ksc` CLI) for linting and formatting, plus [MDAT](https://github.com/kitschpatrol/mdat) for readme placeholder expansion.

 <!-- /contributing -->